 If you are comfortable with social media of any kind, then LinkedIn is a no-brainer.
 It’s extremely easy to create and edit a profile or business page, add items, upload videos and images, and reach out to connections.
 InMail works like any chat, although there are limits on who you can contact.
 The search feature pops up people in your network with indications of how you may be connected (for example, people your current employees are connected to).

-My biggest issue with LinkedIn is the support.
+The biggest issue with LinkedIn is the support.
 There are probably thousands of articles—but they are overly focused.
-Sometimes, I could not find an answer to more general questions, and sometimes, the different terminology was confusing (for example, there are no articles for “Business page,” but rather for “Showcase page”).
-I never did find a contact form, email, or chat for support—despite finding instructions on LinkedIn that were supposed to have led me to those options.
+It can be difficult to find an answer to more general questions, and sometimes, the different terminology may be confusing (for example, there are no articles for “Business page,” but rather for “Showcase page”).

 Bottom Line

 LinkedIn is the place for businesses and business people to meet.
 Its free pages make it easy to get your company noticed and make connections with potential future employees.
-With paid plans, you get even more power for finding and hiring great talent.
+With paid plans, you get even more power to find and hire great talent.
 Best of all, it’s super easy to use.
 If you don’t already have a LinkedIn account, set aside some time and make one soon.
 Don’t miss out on this powerful business and talent recruiting tool.